Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

 Change content page to services page. - done

-More information and images on the tools and equipment on the services page.
+More information and images on the tools and equipment on the services page. - started

 Services page should include.
 Opening times, guest talk times, lesson availability times
     free to pop in
     fees for guest talks
-    renting equipment: what we have - how much
+    renting equipment: what we have - how much -- started

-Move image carousel to services page.
+Move image carousel to services page. - done

 Contact page:
 Text area to send a message. - done

+add contact information and address to footer of index.html

 A about page: More on who we are and how we've grown.
 Donations?